seewhydee/my-gm-is-ai/README.md

 pip install -e .
 ```

-## Setup

-The LLMs are accessed via an OpenAI-compatible API.
+The AI GM system requires API access to an LLM via an OpenAI-compatible API.
 You can set your credentials using environmental variables, e.g.:

 ```bash
 export MGMAI_BASE_URL="https://api.deepseek.com"